-- 1. Enhancing career counselling and handholding specifically for graduates who are unable to secure a job. - 2.
-Providing information on career pathways to students early, preferably already at the lower secondary level so that they can make informed study decisions. - 3.
+Issues/observations Recommendations 1.
+Being unable to find a job in a relevant field is the main cited reason for unemployment.
+1. Enhancing career counselling and handholding specifically for graduates who are unable to secure a job.
+The survey shows that nearly half of the unemployed graduates are unable to find a job relevant to their fields of study.
+This is especially evident among graduates in arts and social sciences, and applied and pure sciences.
+These graduates show high unemployment rates ranging between 44% and 54%, and many took a relatively long time to find a job.
+Due to this specific reason, they also tend to look for work in Kuala Lumpur or Singapore, resulting in a talent loss for Penang.
+Providing information on career pathways to students early, preferably already at the lower secondary level so that they can make informed study decisions.
 Establish a unified database to allow job seekers to identify suitable initiatives.
-This can also reduce duplication and ensure the efficiency of resources. - 1.
-Apprenticeship programmes targeting hardto-fill critical positions can help fill the skills gap. - A skill monitoring committee and an implementing unit for skill and re-skilling initiatives should be established to address skill employability and career readiness of graduates. - 3.
+This can also reduce duplication and ensure the efficiency of resources.
+2. Graduates are not equipped with the skills needed at work.
+1. Apprenticeship programmes targeting hard-to-fill critical positions can help fill the skills gap.
+Lack of technical competency is one of the mismatches mentioned by employers.
+Specifically, graduates lack knowledge on the job and are unable to apply their technical knowledge appropriately.
+2. A skill monitoring committee and an implementing unit for skill and reskilling initiatives should be established to address skill employability and career readiness of graduates.
+Being part of the major workforce in Penang, engineering and CS graduates only perceive their jobs as being somewhat relevant to the knowledge they learnt in the universities.
+This reveals the issue of non-alignment of the university syllabus and the industry's requirements, which was highlighted by 3.
 Support should be given to industry players who provide vocational courses, in terms of the initial foundation, scaling up to serve target groups, and accreditation of relevant courses.